Uatlok Twithu

-Uatlok Twithu also known as Borokathal, is a small town located in the interior of Sadar sub-division of West Tripura district of Tripura, India.
+Uatlok Twithu also known as Borokathal, is a small town located in the interior of Mohanpur sub-division of West Tripura district of Tripura, India.
 The Sumli river flows through the town.
 The locality consist of the ethnic Tripuri people.
-The town has the only high secondary school of the area.
+The town has the only higher secondary school of the area.

 The Location

 Uatlok Twithu is in the TTAADC.
 It is located in Sadar subdivision of West Tripura district in Tripura state of India.
-It is a strategic location in northern Sadar subdivision because of its existence as the starting point for journey to the interior Boromura hills.
+It is a strategic location in northern Sadar subdivision because of its existence as the starting point for journey to the Hathai Kotor hills.

-The town is situated over the plains besides the river Sumli that originates from Damra Hills in Boromura hill range.
-It has connectivity of road with important interior villages of Kisong, Boiragi, Hezamara.
+The town is situated over the plains besides the river Sumli that originates from Damra Hills in Hathai Kotor hill range.
+It has connectivity of road with important interior villages of Mokam, Abhicharan, Kisong, Boiragi, Hezamara and to Khowai District through Hathai Kotor.

 Barkathal Baptist Church

 The local church of Uatlok Twithu is one of the oldest in the Sumli Valley area.
-It has been the mother church of more than 9 other churches like Khwichang Baptist Church, Boiragi Baptist Church, Tokmakari Baptist Church, Yachakrai Baptist Church and more.
+It has been the mother church of more than 9 other churches like Khwichang Baptist Church, Boiragi Baptist Church, Tokmakari Baptist Church, Yacharai Baptist Church and more.